Natalia Pervaiz

 Natalia Pervaiz (born 25 December 1995) is a Pakistani cricketer who plays as a right-arm medium bowler and right-handed batter.
-She appeared in three One Day Internationals and 11 Twenty20 Internationals for Pakistan in 2017 and 2018.
 She has played domestic cricket for Higher Education Commission, Hyderabad and State Bank of Pakistan.

-She made her Twenty20 International debut against New Zealand on 9 November 2017.
-She made her One Day International debut against Sri Lanka Women on 20 March 2018.
+She made her T20I debut against New Zealand on 9 November 2017.
+She made her ODI debut against Sri Lanka Women on 20 March 2018.

-In October 2018, she was named in Pakistan's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
+She was part of Pakistan's squad at the 2018 ICC Women's T20I World Cup and the 2025 Women's Cricket World Cup.